Home Coffee Journal logo Home Coffee Journal

 Ethiopian natural Slightly coarser 94°C Already fruity; avoid over-extracting

-Brew the baseline recipe exactly as written, write down one sentence about the taste, then change only the grind for your next brew.
+Brew the baseline recipe exactly as written.
+Write one sentence about the taste.
+Then change only the grind for the next brew.
 Two cups from now, you’ll know which direction your beans want to go.